c3duan/Swag-Bot/README.md

 - coins - check your total coins
 - xp-leader - shows a top 10 leaderboard of total xp
 - coins-leader - shows a top 10 leaderboard of total coins
+- market - server market that provides special roles and additional xp for purchase by coins
 - pay - pay someone a specific amount of coins
+- buy - buy a speical role or a specific amount of xp from the market

 ## Issues
 - problemng with resuming song or video